Stranger Things Tactics Page

 The Big Stack:

-Stacking is huge in STRT, on the System-J right v2 card, “intro” side, there’s an illustration showing the different paths to what is stackable.
+Stacking is huge in STRT, on the second (right) STRT v2 card, “intro” side, there’s an illustration showing the different paths to what is stackable.
 It’s good to pay attention to which modes you are close to and then think about if you can start multiple modes, and which ones you need to start first.
 Chapter modes are fairly short though, so if you need say, a demodog letter still, you might want to wait to light the demodog (insert at the mystery will be lit) before starting the mode.
 Remember too, that if you have 2 chapter inserts lit, the mystery lane can spot the last one (but only for your first 2 chapters).
 I believe (but I have to double check as of the time writing this) that you can start both a mode and demodog with one hit to the mystery lane if you have 2 chapter shots already qualified.

 For a big stack you should also keep watch for how close you are to a multiball and preferably have it ready to start with one hit just before you are starting your other modes.